When Trevor Binford realised the guitar he’d spent weeks cutting, gluing and sanding wasn’t up to scratch, he threw it in the ocean.

 Even 15 years on, some days soldering goes like a dream, other days nothing seems to “run” properly on those days you just have to walk away and say “let’s try again tomorrow!”

 Most evenings after dinner I answer emails ,messages, post on social media ,quote jobs,

 test gold from remodelling jobs ,photograph old gold for remodelling jobs ,send invoices, it does’n’t really stop out of the studio!
+WEDNESDAY

 All the work I soldered yesterday is ready to be “cleaned up”.